Swapnil1A/Swapnil1A/README.md

 <img align="right" height="300" width="500" src="https://raw.githubusercontent.com/mikonoid/mikonoid/main/images/gifs/coder3.gif" />

 <p>
 Hello, I'm Swapnil Palsapure, currently pursuing a degree in Electronics and Telecommunication Engineering from GCOEN, with an expected graduation in 2025.
-Alongside my studies, I'm currently working on Building Interactive PowerBI Dashboard, SQL Projects and Python Libraries.Currently I'm exploring in Machine Learning, NLP and Deep Learning Domain.
+Alongside my studies, I'm currently working on Building *Interactive PowerBI Dashboard, SQL Projects and Python Libraries*.Currently I'm exploring in *Machine Learning, NLP and Deep Learning Domain*.
 My passion for technology extends beyond just coding; I enjoy staying updated with the latest industry trends and continuously enhancing my skill set.
 </p>
 <p>
 In addition to my technical pursuits, I'm an fond of Playing Cricket,Meeting New People, Exploring.
 These hobbies not only provide me with entertainment but also inspire creativity and critical thinking, which I often apply to my professional work.
 I believe in maintaining a balanced lifestyle, where continuous learning and personal enjoyment go hand in hand.